Skip to content

 1. EPIRB, PLB, AIS MOB: three devices, three uses

 • EPIRB (Emergency Position-Indicating Radio Beacon) — the boat's beacon.
 Transmits on 406 MHz to Cospas-Sarsat satellites (global coverage) + 121.5 MHz for homing.
 Registered to the vessel.
-The reference distress alert for "the boat is sinking / we are abandoning ship".
+It is the reference distress alert for "the boat is sinking / we are abandoning ship".

-• PLB (Personal Locator Beacon) — same principle 406 MHz satellite, but registered to a person, compact, manual activation, no automatic float-free.
-Carried on the person.
-Ideal as a complement, or for those who change boats often.
+• PLB (Personal Locator Beacon) — same principle 406 MHz satellite, but registered to a person, compact, manual activation, no automatic release.
+Worn on the body.
+Ideal as a complement, or for those who frequently change boats.

 • AIS MOB beacon (man overboard) — note: it does NOT transmit to satellites.
-It triggers a local AIS alert received by nearby vessels (typically within a few miles) and displays the man overboard on their chartplotter/AIS.
-Perfect for recovering a crew member who has fallen overboard near the boat; it is not a satellite alerting device.
+It triggers a local AIS alert detected by nearby vessels (typically a few miles) and displays the man overboard on their chartplotter/AIS.
+Perfect for recovering a crew member who has fallen overboard near the boat; it is not a satellite alerting method.

 In short: AIS MOB = recover a crew member now, via nearby vessels.
 EPIRB/PLB = trigger global rescue via satellite.
 Both are complementary, not interchangeable.

-2. Category 1 vs 2: automatic or manual float-free
+2. Category 1 vs 2: automatic or manual release

 For EPIRBs, the category describes the activation method:

 • Category 1 (float-free) — mounted in a cradle with a hydrostatic release unit (HRU) that automatically releases the beacon at ~4 m depth if the boat sinks.
 The beacon floats and activates on its own.
-Essential if the scenario "the boat sinks quickly, crew incapacitated" is plausible (offshore, delivery, short-handed crew).
+Essential if the scenario "the boat sinks quickly, crew incapacitated" is plausible (offshore, passage-making, reduced crew).

-• Category 2 (manual) — fixed in an interior mount; a human must grab and activate it.
-Cheaper, ideal for coastal sailing where you keep control, but useless if no one can reach it.
+• Category 2 (manual) — fixed in an indoor mount; a human must grab and activate it.
+Less expensive, ideal for coastal sailing where you have control, but useless if no one can reach it.

-3. GNSS, AIS, RLS, NFC: the features that matter
+3. GNSS, AIS, RLS, NFC: the key features

 Modern 406 MHz beacons are not all equal.
 What truly changes the speed and reliability of rescue: